Daihatsu Mira: L250 series (2002)

 The L250/L260 Mira, unrelated to the earlier 200-series, is the sixth generation of the car.
 It is produced as the Mira in Japan.
-The L250 was labeled Daihatsu Charade in the United Kingdom and South Africa.
+The L250 was labeled Daihatsu Charade in the United Kingdom, South Africa, Australia and Gulf States.
 Elsewhere, this was badged and sold as the Cuore.
-Export versions, equipped with the 1.0-L EJ engine as first seen in the previous generation, are L251, while L260 is used on four-wheel drive versions (for the Japanese domestic market only).
+Export versions, equipped with the 1.0-litre EJ engine as first seen in the previous generation, are L251, while L260 is used on four-wheel drive versions (for the Japanese domestic market only).
 After the sixth-generation Mira was replaced in late 2006, the production line was shifted to Malaysia, where production of this car as the Perodua Viva commenced in May 2007.